secondspass/cmakedbg/README.md

 tools to hook into a running CMake process and step through the CMake configuration steps line by line like you would with a programming language debugger.
 There is a plugin for VSCode that leverages this to provide a editor integrated CMake GUI debugger through their CMake Tools extension.
-But there isn't a plain CLI CMake debugger yet.
-UNTIL NOW!!!
+But there is a need for a plain CLI debugger that we can use from the terminal like GDB, which this fulfills.